 Fun fact—pothos plants rarely flower without hormone supplementation.
 In fact, the last known spontaneous flowering on a photos plant was in 1964.
 Kind of wild.

-Where does global green pothos come from?
+Where is global green pothos from?

 Pothos plants come from Mo’orea, a volcanic island in French Polynesia.
-It has also been naturalized throughout tropical and subtropical climates in SOuth Africa, Australia, Southeast and South Asia, the Pacific Islands, and the West Indies.
+It has also been naturalized throughout tropical and subtropical climates in South Africa, Australia, Southeast and South Asia, the Pacific Islands, and the West Indies.

 Epipremnum aureum “global green” pothos is a pretty new variety of this common plant.
 I have tried to find its origin, and all I can find is that in 2020, Costa Farms started selling it and announced it as an “exciting new member of the pothos family” with “rich dark and light green marbling.”

 As of September 2021, Costa Farms also said on their website that they had been granted exclusive rights (the patent) to propagate this plant in North America.
-So, where did the variegation come from originally?
-I’m not sure.
-If you know, hit me up.

 Is global green pothos rare?